Horizon/skyline from UW Seattle Campus

 H-1B Temporary Workers – E-3 Status for Australian Employees

 Please note that this is restricted to Australian nationals in an H-1B eligible academic title.
-FNS collaborates with ISO to collect necessary documents from the unit and scholar; submits ISO/Academic HR(AHR)’s visa request for conditional approval; and ensures the scholar understands what they need to apply for E-3 Status.
+FNS collaborates with ISO to collect necessary documents from the unit and scholar, submits ISO’s visa request for conditional approval, and ensures the scholar understands what they need to apply for E-3 Status.

 Permanent Residence (Green Card)